Orioles hit four homers, beat Mets 11-2

 Orioles: 1B Chris Davis (left knee tendinitis) was activated off the injured list. … RHP Carson Fulmer was activated after throwing a 35-pitch bullpen session Monday and will be used as a reliever. … IF Dilson Herrera was designated for assignment and RHP Brandon Kline was sent to the alternate site.

-Mets: LHP Steven Matz (left shoulder bursitis) struck out five in two innings during a simulated game at the alternate site in Brooklyn on Tuesday.
-Gsellman exited with an undisclosed injury after throwing a pitch to Renato Núñez in the eighth.
+Mets: LHP Steven Matz (left shoulder bursitis) struck out five in two innings during a simulated game at the alternate site in Brooklyn on Tuesday. … Gsellman exited with a left oblique after throwing a pitch to Renato Núñez in the eighth.

 UP NEXT:

-Orioles: RHP Jorge López (1-0, 5.59 ERA) makes his third start for Baltimore.
+Orioles: RHP Jorge Lopez (1-0, 5.59 ERA) makes his third start for Baltimore.
 He allowed three unearned runs in five innings in a 6-3 win over the Yankees on Friday.

 Mets: RHP Rick Porcello (1-4, 5.54 ERA) allowed two runs in six innings in a no-decision to Philadelphia on Friday.
 He is winless in his last five starts, his longest stretch since going winless in six consecutive starts in 2015 for Boston.